caocscar/twitter-advanced-search/README.md

 # Twitter Advanced Search

-This Python 3 code is a port of https://github.com/PJHRobles/Twitter-Get-Old-Tweets-Scraper which is originally based on https://github.com/Jefferson-Henrique/GetOldTweets-python.
+This Python 3 code is a heavily modified version of https://github.com/PJHRobles/Twitter-Get-Old-Tweets-Scraper which was originally based on https://github.com/Jefferson-Henrique/GetOldTweets-python.

 ## Example
 Here is a sample command line which uses all the available keyword arguments.